What are the main functions of Reserve Bank of India?

 Reserve Bank of India (RBI) is the central bank of the country.
 RBI is a statutory body.
 It is responsible for the printing of currency notes and managing the supply of money in the Indian economy.

-Initially, the ownership of almost all the shares capital was in the hands of non-government share holders.
+Initially, the ownership of almost all the share capital was in the hands of non-government shareholders.
 So in order to prevent the centralisation of the shares in few hands, the RBI was nationalised on January 1, 1949.

 The Reserve Bank has adopted the Minimum Reserve System for issuing/printing the currency notes.
 Since 1957, it maintains gold and foreign exchange reserves of Rs.
 200 Cr. of which at least Rs.
 115 cr. should be in gold and remaining in the foreign currencies.

 2. Banker to the Government–The second important function of the Reserve Bank is to act as the Banker, Agent and Adviser to the Government of India and states.
 It performs all the banking functions of the State and Central Government and it also tenders useful advice to the government on matters related to economic and monetary policy.
 It also manages the public debt of the government.

 3. Banker’s Bank:- The Reserve Bank performs the same functions for the other commercial banks as the other banks ordinarily perform for their customers.
 RBI lends money to all the commercial banks of the country.

 4. Controller of the Credit:- The RBI undertakes the responsibility of controlling credit created by commercial banks.
 RBI uses two methods to control the extra flow of money in the economy.
 These methods are quantitative and qualitative techniques to control and regulate the credit flow in the country.
 When RBI observes that the economy has sufficient money supply and it may cause an inflationary situation in the country then it squeezes the money supply through its tight monetary policy and vice versa.